esfand/printit/wildcard.md

 ## The get-put principle ##

-There's an old joke that says
+There's an old joke that says:
-> A man with one watch always knows what time it is;
+a man with one watch always knows what time it is;
-> a man with two watches is never sure."
+a man with two watches is never sure.

-Because the language supports both upper-bound and lower-bounded wildcards, how do we know which one to use, and when?
+Because the language supports both **upper-bound wildcards** and **lower-bounded wildcards**, how do we know which one to use, and when?

 There's a simple rule, called the **get-put principle**, which tells us which kind of wildcard to use.
 The get-put principle, as stated in Naftalin and Wadler's book on generics, says:
-* use an extends wildcard when you only get values out of a structure,
+* **use an extends wildcard** when you only get values out of a structure,
-* use a super wildcard when you only put values into a structure, and
+* **use a super wildcard** when you only put values into a structure, and
-* don't use a wildcard when you do both.
+* **don't use a wildcard** when you do both.

 The get-put principle is easiest to understand when applied to **container classes** like Box, or
 **Collections classes**,
 because the notion of getting or putting connects naturally with what these classes do:
 **store things**.

-So, if we wanted to apply the get-put principle to create a method that copies from one Box to another, the most general form would be as shown in Listing 8, where an **upper-bounded wildcard** is used for the source and a **lower-bounded wildcard** is used for the destination:
+So, if we wanted to apply the get-put principle to create a method that copies from one Box to another, the most general form would be as shown in Listing 8, where
+an **upper-bounded wildcard** is used for the source, and
+a  **lower-bounded wildcard** is used for the destination:

 ```java
 // Listing 8.
 Copy method for Box using both